markqvist/openmodemconfigutil/README.md

 This is the graphical configuration utility for [OpenModem](https://github.com/markqvist/OpenModem).

 To download packaged builds, see the [OpenModem page at unsigned.io](https://unsigned.io/openmodem).

-Packages are supplied for MacOS, Linux 64-bit and Windows.
-There is currently no pre-built package for Raspberry Pi, but you can use the instructions below to run it on Raspbian as well.
+Packages are supplied for MacOS, Windows.

-If you prefer to run from source, it is very easy to do so:
+For Linux and Raspberry Pi the recommended method is to install from this repository, using the following instructions:

 ```bash
 # If you don't already have Python3, install it: